Business Lawyers Archives

 Get discovered by millions of expats and reach new markets

-WF Frank & Partner is an international law firm with three locations across Germany: Berlin, Hamburg, and Munich.
-Their English-speaking team specializes in German and international probate and estate planning law.
-So, for professional legal advice, speak to the experts at WF Frank & Partner.

-aclanzis an independent law firm with offices in Frankfurt/Main and Berlin.
-They provide a range of legal services for domestic and international companies, including employment and corporate law.
-So, get the guidance you need for your business with aclanz.
+BLG Abogados is a law firm based on the Costa Brava in Spain.
+Their expert team of lawyers specialize in providing legal assistance to expats from across Europe and beyond.
+They offer tax and real estate legal advice among other aspects of Spanish law.

 Fieldfisher is a law firm operating across Europe.
 From coffee shop chains to social media sites, they have a range of clients across various industries and sectors.
-For all your legal needs in Germany, contact the team at Fieldfisher.
+For all your legal needs in Madrid and Barcelona, contact the team at Fieldfisher.

+Sun Lawyers is a multilingual law firm based on the Costa Blanca.
+They provide legal advice in seven languages, specializing in Spanish property law, inheritance, and civil litigation.
+So, get the right legal advice for you and your family with Sun Lawyers.

+Ross Abogados & Solicitors is a legal firm based in Murcia.
+Their team of bilingual professionals can help you get to grips with the Spanish legal system in your new home.
+So, whatever your legal queries, contact the team at Ross Abogados & Solicitors.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing